If you are wondering what are the most beautiful cities in Europe, surprisingly it is a more common question than you think.

 The city is home to many gorgeous castles including the lavish Royal Palace and Castel Nuovo.
 Art lovers will enjoy visiting the cathedral that’s decorated with beautiful frescoes.

-Also, definetly book a tour of Naples underground geothermal zone – a series of tunnels and caves that were used for many purposes since the Greek and the Roman times – You will learn many interesting things on this tour apart from feeling like traveling back in time.
+Also, definitely book a tour of Naples underground geothermal zone – a series of tunnels and caves that were used for many purposes since the Greek and Roman times – You will learn many interesting things on this tour apart from feeling like traveling back in time.

 While this may not be many’s favourites, some consider London to be one of the most beautiful cities in Europe, and this list is incomplete without mentioning the city.

 Love it or hate it, but you can’t escape the imposing medieval monuments that impress any time or the metropolitan vibes and the view of the glowing city from the river as you enjoy a ride in the water taxis.